Robbiekruszynski/web-design-process/README.md

 ## Description

 * _Web buildout for XJ-16 space.
 Showcasing a welcoming / productive shared workspace for anyone interested.
-Target demographic ranges "artists, day-traders, craftspeople, writers, counselors, more traditional business people--you know, anyone and everyone--in our space."_
+Target demographic ranges "artists, day-traders, craftspeople, writers, counselors, more traditional business people--you know, anyone and everyone--in our space."
+The website itself will contain a large splash/welcome page that will offer easy navigation to finding out cost of space, offers by XJ16 / perks to being a member, along with locations and amenities._

 #### Target User 1
 * Nathan - visual artist